VUbels/Ubels_Micro_RNA/README.md

-# Ubels_Micro_RNA
-Microarray and RNA analysis pipeline including GAGE pathway analysis
+Microarray analysis pipeline through Oligo and Affy.
+Specify chip type and ensure correct library is called.
+GAGE can simply be used with either Microarray or bulk RNA data.